eclipse-sumo/sumo/docs/web/docs/Specification/Persons.md

-exists but the person is not positioned between the start and end position of the vehicle's stop, the person will still enter if the vehicle is triggered by the person and the distance between person and vehicle is at most 10 metres.
+exists but the person is not positioned between the start and end position of the vehicle's stop, the person will still enter if the vehicle is triggered by the person and the distance between person and vehicle is at most 10 meters.
 It does not check whether the vehicle has the aspired destination on the current route.
 The first time the vehicle stops (on a well defined stop) at the destination edge, the ride is finished and the person proceeds with the next step in the plan.